- Academic Director's Welcome

 Students should contact the Registrar’s Office, located on the ground floor of the Lahaie Building, on all matters pertaining to their academic records.

-- certificate of Canadian citizenship (if applicable);
+- certificate of Canadian citizenship (if applicable, front and back, with the number);

 Students must take all of the required courses in their academic programs.
 Students who have already passed one or more courses in their program may apply for an exemption from those courses.
 Exemption requests must be submitted at the beginning of each semester.
 In order to request an exemption, students must contact the Registrar’s Office which is located on the ground floor of the LaHaie Building.

-In September Students can request a "Declaration of Attendance at School or University" or they may have a form filled in this regard at the Registrar’s Office.
+Students can request a "Declaration of Attendance at School or University" or they may have a form filled in this regard at the Registrar’s Office.

 Course schedules for each academic program are prepared for the beginning of each semester and made available to the officer and naval cadets.